 Hyaluronic acid (aka HA) is the one product I recently started incorporating into my redhead skincare routine… and I’ll never go back.

 First, don’t be alarmed by the word ‘acid’.
-For many, this word acid is not something you want incorporated in your skincare routine, especially if you have sensitive redhead skin.
+For many, this word acid is not something you want to be incorporated in your skincare routine, especially if you have sensitive redhead skin.
 However, hyaluronic acid does not actually have acid in it.
 It’s actually a form of sugar.

 Do you suffer from dry skin?